yt-dlp/yt-dlp/README.md

                                      (Alias: --external-downloader)
     --downloader-args NAME:ARGS      Give these arguments to the external downloader.
 Specify the downloader name and
                                      the arguments separated by a colon ":".
+For ffmpeg, arguments can be passed to
+                                     different positions using the same syntax
-You can use this option multiple times to give different arguments to different downloaders
+                                     as --postprocessor-args.
+You can use this
+                                     option multiple times to give different
+                                     arguments to different downloaders
                                      (Alias: --external-downloader-args)

 ## Filesystem Options: